Repositories

 podman push ${QUAY_HOSTNAME}/olleb/expiration:1.0

-• The label quay.expires-after is used to indicate the expiration time for the tag.
-The value of the label can be specified in a number of different formats, including a specific time and date, a relative time offset from the time of image creation, or a relative time offset from the time of tag creation.
-In this case, we will use the relative time offset of 5m, which specifies that the image should expire 5 minutes after it is tagged with the 2.0 and latest tags.
+• The label quay.expires-after is used to specify the expiration time for a tag.
+The value can be defined in several formats, including a specific date and time, a relative time offset from image creation, or a relative time offset from tag creation.
+In this example, we use a relative time offset of 5m, which means the image will expire 5 minutes after being tagged as 2.0 and latest.

 echo "LABEL org.opencontainers.image.authors=[email protected]" >> Containerfile.exp